-- Global-session: In this, scopes will happen from bean definition to a global HTTP session.
+- Global-session: Scopes will happen from bean definition to a global HTTP session.
 It is valid only in the process of web-aware Spring Application Context.

 Q9.
 What is Spring Security?

-Spring Security is considered as a separate module in the Spring framework.
+Spring Security is a separate module within the Spring framework.
 It mainly focuses on providing authorization and authentication processes in Java applications.
-It also handles most of the common security breaches/threats like CSRF attacks.
+It also handles the most common security breaches/threats like CSRF attacks.

 @EnableWebSecurity is a simple annotation to use Spring Security in web applications.

 Q10.
 What do you mean by MultipartResolver, and when is it used?

 The MultipartResolver is a strategy interface; Developers use it for uploading multipart files in a web application.

 - CommonsMultipartResolver: Use to Upload Jakarta Commons Files.